jyl0725/kickSeries-frontend-/README.md

 * HTML5 Canvas for user to design their drawing based on their role.
 * ActionCable(Web Socket) to broadcast drawing/color results on user project page.
+* React Router to navigate between different routes in this SPA.